 One way a lady’s maid achieve this balance was by determining whether or not a particular color fit her mistress’s complexion.
 “As every colour does not fit every complexion … [and some] injure rather than improve the beauty of the complexion,” a lady’s maid had to be savvy about what worked and what didn’t work with a person’s complexion.
 With respect to colors, the advise was they were not to “be dusty nor muddy, nor of a strong glaring kind.”
 Supposedly, the more appealing colors were those of “the milder … sort — light greens, soft blues, weak whites, pink reds, and violets.”
 When new colors appeared it was noted that “a new disappointment attends its first appearance; its elegance is gradually acknowledged, and the colour previously the favourite, sinks into neglect and contempt.”
 Determining the best color for a mistress’s complexion was not necessarily straightforward, although there were a few rules a lady’s maid could follow.
 One rule was that the predominant color in a dress should “always … contrast or harmonize … with the [woman’s] complexion.”

 In order that a mistress’s complexion might be translucent and beautiful, the lady’s maid was tasked with ensuring her mistress used the best skin care products, known at the time as cosmetics.
 Cosmetics were used to maintain or improve a woman’s skin.
 They were also supposed to give a woman a lustrous, youthful glow.
 To achieve this, a lady’s maid equipped herself with numerous recipes that would allow her to create such skin care products as astringents, balms, lotions, milks, oils, ointments, pastes, or creams.
-These products were used to deal with such issues as age spots, freckles, pimples, moles, sunburns, or wrinkles.
+These products were used to deal with such issues as age spots, freckles, pimples, moles, sunburns, or wrinkles (for more on this topic during the time of the Regency click here).
 Additionally, a lady’s maid was responsible to repair or disguise her mistress’s flaws and imperfections, although sometimes the cosmetics she used to achieve these repairs or disguises were more injurious than helpful.
 Makeup at the time was often minimal and what was available was deeply pigmented, so applying it had to be done with a light hand.
 Rouge was made from flowers because it was long lasting, pearl powders gave “the most beautiful appearance, but … [were] too dear for common use,” and some lip coloring was usually a rose colored salve or balm.

 Headdresses were another important consideration of a lady’s maid.
 Some headdresses were “indisputably charming” while others were “ridiculous.”
 It was during Louis XVI’s reign, that headdresses became ridiculous and towered so high women where unable to travel without kneeling in the bottom of their carriages or sticking their heads out the window.
 Fortunately, although headdresses were still large in the 1800s, they were no longer towering, and a lady’s maid was advised to seek headdresses that would compliment their mistresses rather than meet fashion dictates.
 This meant mistresses should not wear overly large headdresses or one of excessive height or breadth.
 It also meant that a small headed woman should wear something different from a large-headed woman.
 Additionally, because hats could provide a favorable shade over a woman’s eyes or conceal a woman’s charms, the lady’s maid had to select the right hat that improved and complimented her mistress rather than highlighted her imperfections.